Little Athens

 Little Athens is a 2005 American independent film directed by Tom Zuber, which stars John Patrick Amedori, Erica Leerhsen, DJ Qualls, Rachel Miner, Eric Szmanda, Michael Peña, and more.
-Despite premiering at the Toronto International Film Festival in 2005, it wasn't released on DVD until November 21, 2006.
+Despite premiering at the Toronto International Film Festival in 2005, it was not released on DVD until November 21, 2006.

 Plot

 Little Athens follows a whirlwind day in the hapless lives of small town youth caught in a dead-end post-high school void.
 The journeys of four groups of late teens/early twenty-somethings unfold through four different storylines.
 Their separate trails converge at an explosive house party.